 Resist peer pressure.
 Especially if you’ve gone somewhere with friends or colleagues who are not yet aware of your pregnancy.
 Say you must drive later, that you are taking medication, or simply order yourself a non-alcoholic cocktail.
 In such a way, no one will have questions.

 When trying to conceive, convince your partner that he should also cut back on drinking.
 After all, you are planning a joint offspring and alcohol also impacts the quality of the male sperm and potency.

 Treat your taste buds differently.
 Experiment with non-alcoholic cocktails.
 Make freshly squeezed fruit juices or add syrups to water.

 If you are trying to conceive, try to gradually reduce your units consumed.
 Start by drinking less every day until you have abstained from drinking alcohol several days a week.

 Change your daily habits.
-If you usually drink alcohol, for example, when watching TV, try some evening without it – read a book instead, listen to music, organise photos.
+If you usually drink alcohol, for example, when watching TV, try some evening without it – read a book instead, listen to music, organize photos.
 In such a way you will break the habit of drinking in a particular situation.

 Do not panic if you have had more than the recommended amount of alcohol at a time when you did not know that you were pregnant.
-During the first or second week of pregnancy, the risk of damage to the embryo (the embryo becomes a foetus in the eighth week of pregnancy) due to excessive alcohol consumption is minor.
+During the first or second week of pregnancy, the risk of damage to the embryo (the embryo becomes a fetus in the eighth week of pregnancy) due to excessive alcohol consumption is minor.
 However, it is worth telling your family doctor or midwife about your concerns.